Why Do Mormons Have Large Families?

 In that moment as their voices rushed over me, I saw and understood God’s plan for families better than ever before.
 From my position at the piano above the congregation, I saw a united throng of faith-filled souls, declaring His existence and acknowledging His Son Jesus Christ, whose love for Him and for each other overcame even the sorrowful loss of a beloved Grandmother.
 I saw friends, confidants and advocates with whom I laughed and cried, who fortified my weaknesses and needed my strengths in return, and who helped me to be a better person and seek the Kingdom of God.
 I saw my family.

 I am a member of The Church of Jesus Christ of Latter-day Saints.
 I have moved 67 times and have not tired of experiencing this beautiful earth!
 I love the people, languages, histories/anthropologies, & especially religious cultures of the world.
 My life long passion is the study & searching out of religious symbolism, specifically related to ancient & modern temples.
-My husband Anthony and I love our bulldog Wellington, adventures, traveling, movies, motorcycling, and time with friends and family.
+My husband Anthony and I love our bulldog Stig, adventures, traveling, movies, motorcycling, and time with friends and family.